emu-russia/pureikyubu/wiki/gfxsoft.md

 the Rev-B K constants, the alpha compare modes, the Z-texture environment (which may replace the depth), the fog unit and the final alpha function.

+**Indirect (bump) texturing** is implemented as well (gfx-bump.md 3.3-3.8): a stage whose indirect command is not `bp_m_off` fetches its *indirect* map through the texture unit, masks the coordinate to its wrap window, decodes the texel fields with the format and the bias of the command, multiplies them by the selected 3x2 matrix (including the two coordinate-window modes), shifts the result into the 25-bit S17.7 coordinate window and adds it to the stage's own coordinate, together with the feedback of the previous indirect stage.
+The arithmetic is the one the shader backend uses, so the two pipelines produce the same picture; the unit tests pin it with an indirect fetch that shifts a stage by one texel (`Soft_AnIndirectStageSamplesItsTextureThroughTheBumpOffset`).

 The pixel engine owns a real **EFB memory array**, addressed like the CPU window of the hardware (gfx-pe.md 3.3): the colour word of the pixel (x, y) sits at `y * 1024 + x` and the address bit 22 selects the Z plane.
 It performs the RMW datapath of gfx-pe.md 4 - the Z test of the Z unit and the